johnfedoruk/bangular/aio/content/guide/testing.md

 This behavior (or lack of it) is intentional.
-It gives the tester an opportunity to inspect or change the state of the component _before Angular initiates data binding or calls lifecycle hooks_.
+It gives the tester an opportunity to inspect or change the state of the component _before Bangular initiates data binding or calls lifecycle hooks_.

 {@a auto-detect-changes}